 So I moved on to my alternative track.
 I use 21” wide Erva disk baffles over many of my bird feeders.
 Rather than replace them with wire halos or hang halos between baffle and feeder, I tried skipping the halo.
 Instead, I hung wires directly from the underside of the baffle.

-First, A Test Version of the Halo
+First, A House Sparrow Halo Test Version

 For my first trial, I used extra strong outdoor electrical tape to attach metal craft wire to the baffle’s underside.
 Random nuts and washers found around the house served as weights.
 I knew the tape wouldn’t last forever but figured it would last long enough to test things out.